wilcc/all-about-that-text/README.md

 * The user can click on any of the five buttons and get the appropriate result printed on the screen.
 (Feel free to run `npm test` to see the functions needed for each button if you haven't already finished that back-end portion.)
 * The result will be cleared and replaced by any further button clicks by the user.
-* STRETCH GOAL: The input box will be cleared of text as soon as a button is pushed.
+* STRETCH GOAL: The input box will be cleared of text and re-focused as soon as a button is pushed.

 ### Technical Guidelines